AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/contributing-to-appflowy.md

 #### Where to look for your first issue

-* You can look through issues tagged with the [“good first issue for devs”](https://github.com/AppFlowy-IO/AppFlowy/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue+for+devs%22) label, which is used to indicate the issues that are especially approachable for new contributors.&#x20;
+* You can look through unclaimed issues [here](https://github.com/orgs/AppFlowy-IO/projects/5/views/4).
+    * Issues tagged with the "good first issue for devs” label is used to indicate the issues that are especially approachable for new contributors.
     * We also use the "good first issue for experienced devs" label to tag issues that are recommended to developers who have relevant expertise or extensive general software development experience.
     * In addition, there are issues tagged with the "help wanted" label, which are ready for contributions.
 * If there is not already an issue covering the work you are interested in doing, then file a new issue to describe the problem/feature you are addressing.

 #### Claim an issue

 * Post a comment to the issue thread that you would like to claim.
-Someone with Contributor access\<ANOTHER ROLE?> will assign you to the issue and label the issue as “in progress”, once triage is completed
+Someone with Contributor access\<ANOTHER ROLE?> will assign you to the issue and label the issue as “Todo”, once triage is completed
+* If you need a mentor, please @annieappflowy.
+We will assign you a mentor who's familiar with your task.
+We strongly recommend newcomers have a mentor in place.
+* We also recommend new contributors only claim one issue until their first pull request is merged.
+This is to encourage folks to get familiar with the codebase and finish ongoing work before starting something new.&#x20;

+#### Working on an issue

+* We encourage early pull requests for work in progress.&#x20;
+* It's normal and totally ok if your first PR takes you a while.&#x20;
+* Please update your progress on the issue regularly.
+If you no longer work on this issue, please comment on the issue so that other people can take over it.

-* Guidelines for Triage (For Contributors):
+#### Guidelines for Triage (For Contributors)
 * Ensure that the title is meaningful, and edit if not
 * If report is unclear, add a comment asking for required details and add the `waiting for user response` label
 * If the issue describes something that was implemented/fixed in a later build, add a comment saying so and close the issue
 * If you recognize that this issue is a duplicate, comment a link to the original issue and close this one
-  * Add appropriate labels to the issue and add the issue to the Project Board
+* Add appropriate labels to the issue and add the issue to [AppFlowy's Project](https://github.com/orgs/AppFlowy-IO/projects/5/views/3)
-* New contributors can only claim one issue until their first pull request is merged.
-This is to encourage folks to finish ongoing work before starting something new.&#x20;

-#### Working on an issue

-* We encourage early pull requests for work in progress.&#x20;
-* It's normal and totally ok if your first PR takes you a while.&#x20;

 ## Sponsor